We knew it wasn’t coming home: how we predicted the World Cup result

-Our prediction was based on this dataset by Paul Campbell.
-It lists players in the World Cup, their clubs and countries of origin.
+Our prediction was based on this dataset of World Cup players by Paul Campbell.
+It also lists their clubs and countries of origin.
 We had no data about squad or player history, performance, or injuries.
 But we didn’t need that – we had network science.

 Our theory was that teams with the most international connections would perform better than those whose players are mostly signed to domestic clubs:

 To find the teams with the most wide-reaching connections, we used a social network analysis measure known as Eigenvector Centrality.
 Eigenvector Centrality scores each node by how many connections it has, weighting those connections by how many connections the node at the other end of the link has, and so on.

 As this calculation iterates through the network, it converges on a score that indicates a node’s relative importance.
 In this case, the result was a list of the final 16, ranked from most international to least: